CodeYourFuture/JavaScript-Core-3-Homework/week-2/Homework/mandatory/1-practice/1-practice.md

 <!-- Write your answer here -->

+{owner} is the github username
+{repo} is the name of the repository
+{pull_number} is the pull request number

 2. Describe in a sentence what this API endpoint returns when all of the fields are completed?

 <!-- Write your answer here -->

+The endpoint is an array of objects which have the comments of the pull request stated.